 Other Memo Types

 Of course, these are not the only types of memos you may need to create.
-Other options may include an employee disciplinary memo, an employee promotion memo or a memo related to a performance review, just to name a few.
-The basic format is the same regardless of the reason the employee is being written.
+Other options may include memos announcing a sales promotion internally, or accounting-related memos such as a credit memo or a debit memo, just to name a few.
+The basic layout is the same regardless of the reason the document is being created.

 Working with these templates is easy.
 Once the file is open, click anywhere to edit, making any necessary changes.